code-ventage/coliseum-console-game-kotlin/README.md

 # Coliseum Console Game

-This is a console game that we made for our **"Programming Languaje"** college project.
+This is a console game that we made for our **"Programming Languajes"** college project.

 ## Summary